jaimefps/nginx-test-run/README.md

-setting up a basic Nginx proxy with Node
+setting up a basic Nginx proxy with Nod

+if you want to see a boring page served by Nginx, got to

+www.nerdo.pro